eMirror Vol 29, No. 28 (2025-07-11)

 Office of the Tenzo

 The WWZC does not advocate any particular diet.
-However all meals prepared during practice events, such as Dharma Assemblies, sesshin, or retreats are vegetarian as most people can eat this.
+However all meals prepared during practice events, such as Dharma Assemblies, sesshin, or retreats are vegetarian or vegan as most people can eat this.
 On Tuesday evenings there is an optional meat dish, as some people find that a purely vegetarian diet, especially as they get older, is not sufficient for their health.
 If you are adhering to a strictly vegan diet, you can write to the tenzo, Jinmyo Renge sensei, at jinmyo.renge@wwzc.org a week prior to attending an event to request vegan foods.
 If you are lactose intolerant or have allergies to foods, you should write to the tenzo about dietary restrictions a week before attending events.
-The following meals were prepared this week:
+The following meals were made on Monday, Tuesday and Thursday evenings.

 Monday Yakuseki: